rloutlaw/JavaSDKDocs/outlawSDKDocs/intellij.md

 </dependencies>
 ```

 Save the changes.
-If you don't have auto-import of Maven dependencies set up, you'll get a prompt **Maven projects need to be imported**.
-Select **Import Changes** to add the Azure dependency to your project.
-IntelliJ will download the dependencies from Maven Central for use in your project.
+If you don't have auto-import of Maven dependencies set up, you'll get a **Maven projects need to be imported** prompt.
+Select **Import Changes** to download the dependencies from Maven Central for use in your project.

 ## Set up authentication